aleferna12/colorir/docs/source/index.rst

 What is colorir?
 ----------------

-colorir is a package developed to unify your workflow with colors across different projects.
+colorir is a package that allows users to manipulate colors and palettes.

 With colorir you can:

-- Keep a unified selection of colors you like and use them in your different projects;
+- Create palettes and save them to use in different projects;
-- Use these colors directly as input for other graphical or web frameworks;
+- Have access to a curated selection of unique color palettes and color names;
 - Easily convert between different color systems and formats;
 - Create gradients between colors and sample from them;
 - Easily visualize swatches of colors in the terminal;
+- Pass color values directly as input for other graphical or web frameworks;
-- And much more!
+- And more!

 colorir was designed to be your best friend when dealing with colors so that you won't ever need to write this kind of code again: